 A woman named Frances Pawlett made the best Stilton, and organized others at setting standards for the cheese.
 Thornhill worked with Frances Pawlett and her husband to promote the cheese.

-Stilton was made from unpasteurized milk until 1989:
+Stilton was made from raw milk until 1989:

 “Notoriously, in 1989, Stilton cheese effectively became extinct following a health scare.
 The Milk Marketing Board leaned on Colston Bassett, the farm cooperative that was the last producer of raw-milk Stilton, to buy expensive pasteurisation equipment.
 Worse, the Stilton Cheesemakers’ Association successfully lobbied to alter the definition so that “Stilton” had to be made from pasteurised milk.
 You may remember pre-pasteurised Stilton.
 It was fruitier, creamier, moistly unctuous and buttery, not crumbly in the middle.
 Now, such a cheese is once more being made – it just can’t be called “Stilton”.
 If you look for “Stichelton” online, or at the cheesemonger, you’ll be astonished.” — Levy, Paul.
 A bouquet of sweet hay and clover?
 It must be real milk.
 London: Daily Telegraph.
 24 July 2014.